mangila/ensure4j/README.md

 - Spring's Assert class.

 Using a precondition library is a great way to save time.
-However, with a library there are always drawbacks like a performance penalty that might waste some CPU cycles, But this library is very lightweight and has no dependencies.
+However, with a library there are always drawbacks like a performance penalty that might waste some CPU cycles.

 And of course, you can always roll your own, and I have done that in the past, that's why I created Ensure4j.